The oldest segment of the earth’s crust was found on an island off the coast of Greenland in 2007 and it’s at least 3.8 billion years old.

 This chunk of rock was found in what scientists call an island arc environment, consisting of a row of volcanoes near the spots where tectonic plates are converging.
 These arcs are formed when water released from a subducted plate melts the rocks above and causes magma to punch through the crust above.

-For the record, this ophiolite is only the largest chunk of rock ever discovered.
+For the record, this ophiolite is merely the largest chunk of such rock ever discovered.
 Small, 4.4 billion-year-old chunks of zircon have been found within other rocks before now.